National Bacon Butty Day

 Cross the border into Scotland and you’ll find the bacon butty goes by other names: bacon bridie, buttery or rowie.
 No matter what you call it, the combination of soft bread, butter with smoked or unsmoked bacon is undeniably one of life’s great pleasures.

-Here at Sequoia Studios, we recently had the pleasure of working with the lovely team at The Folly Wine Bar in Petersfield, capturing mouthwatering shots of their bacon butties and other hearty dishes.
-The photos for today’s celebration come straight from that shoot and showcase food that warms the soul and brings people together, especially on brisk autumn mornings.
+Here at Sequoia Studios, we recently had the pleasure of working with the lovely team at The Folly Wine Bar in Petersfield, capturing mouthwatering shots of their bacon butties and lots of other hearty dishes that they serve.
+You can read more about this collaboration on The Fifth Element > The Folly Wine Bar story.

 So on this National Bacon Butty Day, which is celebrated unofficially each year on 23rd September, take a moment to celebrate one of the simplest, most satisfying sandwiches ever created.